 What is the vig?

-The vig (short for vigorish, also called the juice) is the margin a sportsbook builds into its odds.
-It is the reason the two sides of a market add up to more than 100% probability — that extra slice is the book's built-in profit.
+The vig (vigorish, or "juice") is the margin a sportsbook builds into its odds.
+It is why the two sides of a market add up to more than 100% probability — the extra slice is the book's profit.
+Removing it reveals the fair price, which is the market's best estimate of true probability.
+Feed that fair probability into our expected value calculator to spot bets with real value.

 Frequently asked questions